- The 8 Reasons Your Google My Business Listing Isn’t Ranking In The 3 Pack

 Chaz’s Advice: We recommend that if a GMB name needs to be changed that the company obtains a simple dba or city business license reflecting the new name.
 That way if needed, it can be used for manual verification purposes if required by Google My Business support.

 For every ‘right’ move that you can do in local SEO, there’s something that you can do completely wrong.
 Sometimes you may not even be aware that you’ve done something that can negatively affect your listing.
 If you’re new to SEO or you feel like you’re biting off more than you can chew, it might be time to start talking to professionals in the industry whom you can partner with in order to get the best results possible for your local clients.

-Jessie Taylor: Jessie was Web 20 Ranker’s GMB Manager from 2015 to 2019 when she transitioned to an independent GMB and local maps consultant.
+Jessie Taylor: Jessie has been Web 20 Ranker’s Google My Business Manager since 2015.
+She also offers independent GMB and local maps consulting.
 She has managed, optimized, and ranked hundreds of Google My Business listings.